camunda/camunda-docs/docs/components/concepts/job-workers.md

 ![Sample Sequence Diagram](assets/job-push-sequence.png)

+### Backpressure

+To avoid your workers being overloaded with too many jobs, e.g. running out of memory, the workers rely on the [built-in gRPC flow control mechanism](https://grpc.io/docs/guides/flow-control/) (or, if lacking for your language of choice, [the built-in HTTP/2 stream flow control](https://httpwg.org/specs/rfc7540.html#FlowControl), e.g. Golang implementatio of gRPC).

+Essentially, as jobs are pushed downstream from the broker to the client, they're first buffered in the gateway where the direct client connection reside.
+The gateway only sends as much data as the client can consume over a specific connection.
+If it notices its send buffers fill up, it will mark a client as `not-ready`.

+If a client is not ready to receive a job, the gateway will instead try to re-route the job to another, logically equivalent worker.
+If this fails (e.g. all workers connected to a specific gateway are not ready), the job is returned to the broker.
+There, it may be retried to another gateway, if and only if it has a logically equivalent worker.

+#### Detecting back pressure

+There are different ways to detect back pressure.

+On the client side, you can use the job worker metrics to do so.
+For example, by subtracting the rate of handled jobs (i.e. `zeebe.client.worker.job.handled`) from the rate of activated jobs (i.e. `zeebe.client.worker.job.activated`), you can estimate the rate of queued jobs.
+If this is too close to the `maxJobsActive` consistently, this may indicate you need to scale your worker deployment.

+On the server side (e.g. if you're running a self-managed cluster), you can measure the rate of jobs which are not pushed due to clients which are not ready via the metric `zeebe_broker_jobs_push_fail_try_count_total{code="BLOCKED"}`.
+If the rate of this metric is high for a sustained amount of time, it may be a good indicator that you need to scale your workers.
+Unfortunately, on the server side we don't differentiate between clients, so this metric doesn't tell you which worker deployment needs to be scaled.
+We thus recommend using client metrics whenever possible.

+#### Implementing backpressure

+If you're using the raw `StreamActivatedJobs` RPC, or want to add support for this to your client of choice, the criteria to apply back pressure is to stall the underlying HTTP/2 transport.
+To do so, you may need to block the thread in which the gRPC stream is running (e.g. Java), or suspend the coroutine (e.g. Kotlin, Go).
+Once the transport stops receiving, this will cause the gateway's send buffers to fill up, and effectively apply back pressure.

+If you wish to test this, you can do so by simulating a very slow worker with your new implementation.
+Then start generating many jobs on the server side (e.g. create many process instances with lots of jobs).
+You should then observe back pressure via server side metrics, or many `Job.YIELD` commands being written to the log.

+Refer to the Java and Go implementations for more on this.

 ### Troubleshooting

 Since this feature requires a good amount of coordination between various components over the network, we've built in some tools to help monitor the health of the job streams.